phptuts/sequelize-project/README.md

 ## Notes

 There is no validation which is terrible.
-I want to learn a more advanced framework than react and I had a student learning Sequelize so I decided to make a mini project on it.
+This is for example only.
+You should have validation and security around any production based API.

 ## Sequelize Setup